-When not at the University, Professor Fowler can be found running his 115-acre horse farm in southern Indiana or coaching baseball, where teams he has coached have won one KCAA state championship, finished runner-up on another occasion, and won the City Babe Ruth title.
+When not at the University, Professor Fowler can be found working on his horse farm in southern Indiana or coaching high school baseball.

 Negotiation and Conflict Resolution

-Michael Fowler is the author of a forthcoming textbook by Carolina Academic Press entitled Mastering Negotiation that explores negotiation strategies in complex disputes, while focusing especially on interest-based, or principled, negotiation.
+Michael Fowler is the author of Mastering Negotiation, published by Carolina Academic Press, that explores negotiation strategies in complex disputes, while focusing especially on interest-based, or principled, negotiation.

 Professor Fowler has taught negotiation to undergraduate and graduate students, law and Master’s students, and has conducted negotiation training courses, seminars, or workshops for lawyers, diplomats, professors, military officers, business executives, and human resources professionals, and other mid-career individuals.
 Among the groups he has worked with, teaching or facilitating negotiation, are the Guatemalan Electoral Office, the Louisville Human Relations Commission, and the National Forum for Black Public Administrators.